genesiscommunitysuccess/docs/docs/01_getting-started/05_use-cases/postgres-data-pipeline/06_conclusion.md

 - Oracle
 - CSV, XML and JSON files

-or go and check the [Advanced](/server-modules/integration/data-pipeline/advanced/) section on how to use custom `sink` function or how to configure when mappers are invoked
+or go and check the [Advanced](/server-modules/integration/data-pipeline/advanced/) section on how to use custom `sink` function or how to configure when mappers are invoked.